infrasonar/docs/docs/collectors/probes/vmware/esx.md

 ### Credentials

-The VMware API requires a regular user account on each monitored ESXi host with read-only permissions to access monitoring data on VMware ESXi hosts.
+The VMware API requires a user account which is assigned the **Read-only** rol on each monitored ESXi host.

-See the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-172218B8-6DAB-4CEF-A5B7-E3865B9E9EE8.html) on how to setup a local account and grant this account access.
+See the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-172218B8-6DAB-4CEF-A5B7-E3865B9E9EE8.html) on how to setup a local account and assign this accountto the **Read-only** role.

-If you need to create multiple local accounts have a look at [this](./esx_localaccount.md) page as it outlines a script to create multiple local users at once.

 The corresponding `infrasonar.yaml` [^1] section when using for example **infrasonar** as user id looks as follows: